(101 Things about Shanghai) Mops and Kibble Buffets

 And this is Captain Rainbow, the primary cat of our building, the cat with fabulously mismatched blue and green eyes.
 There are other cats that come and go, all related in their whiteness.
 Captain Rainbow is our constant though, and can be found in the bushes or, when available, parking spot #10.
 At our old flat, we had a family of ginger cats who were also well catered to.
 That whole mythology about Chinese people and cats and stir fries (probably based on famines/deprivation/great leap forward agrarian miscalculation) does not apply here.
 These cats are well tended to.

-8 thoughts on “(101 Things about Shanghai) Mops and Kibble Buffets”
+8 responses to “(101 Things about Shanghai) Mops and Kibble Buffets”

 As for your question about not being able to post your web address in my “comments” section, errr… I really wish I knew!
 I’ve spent some time trying to figure it out – thought going to Settings–>Comments would yield some options for me to choose from on the matter, but no. And I couldn’t come up with search terms got me any related results in the Help section.
 I’m very new to this blogging thing, so I’m really not sure.
 I would like it fixed, though, so I’ll keep tinkering…